lsndr/yuow/README.md

 }
 ```

+The example above implies that you already have a `Order` entity and `OrderRepository` implemented.
+Check the [Repository](#repository) section for more details on how to implement a repository.

 ## Repository

 > A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection